Essential Bookkeeping Tips for Small Business Owners

 What are the 4 important activities in bookkeeping?

 The big four are recording transactions, updating ledgers, adjusting entries periodically, and preparing financial statements.
-These steps keep your books shipshape.
+These steps keep your books in shape.

 What do business owners need to know about bookkeeping?

-Owners should grasp basics like revenue tracking, expense categorization, reconciliation of accounts and reading key reports such as balance sheets or profit/loss statements.
+Owners should grasp basics like revenue tracking, expense categorisation, reconciliation of accounts and reading key reports such as balance sheets or profit/loss statements.

 How do I do the bookkeeping for a small company?